Peedee01/Game-Project-Bond/readme.md

 - the direction of the player which eventually wil be decided by the move method
 - the move method that controls the movements of the player

+Enemy class
+- we create an array of villains

 GAME CLASS
 Controls all the game logic and mechanics.